Lydwen/lydwen.github.io/index.md

 If I want to join the **video game** industry, it's because I believe that it's the **best medium to reach people's heart** and bring them something.
 It can be joy, tears, personal thoughts or thought on another person, the player involvment is what that let them to live a mindful and unique moment.

+You want more info on my background, for example my work experiences and my competencies, give a look at my **[cv here](https://drive.google.com/open?id=0B9pVo-vJQy3CVGQ5OG5PREtXM0U)**.

 ## Video Game projects

 ### 2017 - Eat Hat AR - Online turn-based strategy game in Augmented Reality - School Project